Dene Kede and Inuuqatigiit Homeschool in the NWT

 Under Section 20(2) of the Education Act and the Home Schooling Regulations (R-090-96), parents register with the principal of their local school, which falls under their Divisional Education Authority or Council (DEA/DEC).
 The registration requires submitting a proposed educational program for the year.

 Here is the practical advantage: the regulations do not require you to replicate the school's exact subject structure.
 Your program must be "of a satisfactory standard" and cover required areas.
 Dene Kede and Inuuqatigiit are officially recognized programs.
-Framing your proposed program around these frameworks — particularly for Dene, Métis, Inuvialuit, and Inuit families — is entirely appropriate and is unlikely to face pushback from DEA/DEC administrators.
+Framing your proposed program around these frameworks — particularly for Dene, Métis, Inuvialuit, and Inuit families — can be proposed in the learning plan, but the local principal/DEA still determines how the agreed assessment will document progress.

-Bi-annual assessments (typically November and April/May) require submitting portfolio evidence and work samples to the principal.
+Bi-annual assessments require submitting portfolio evidence and work samples to the principal.
 For land-based learning, this means documentation: photographs from hunting or trapping trips, written or recorded elder teachings, maps drawn by the student, harvested materials and their traditional uses, language recordings, and reflective writing.
 The portfolio should connect activities explicitly to the Dene Kede or Inuuqatigiit strands.

 Language Revitalization: The Section 74 Exemption